History of Musical Film

 MGM: The Lion's Roar

 MGM placed creative control in the hands of its producers, all of whom had to answer to Louis B. Mayer.
 Thanks to this centralized system, Mayer carefully varied the studio's output, balancing expensive prestige projects with lower-cost fare.
 For example, dancer Eleanor Powell was first showcased in the relatively inexpensive Born to Dance (1936), followed by more ambitious projects like Rosalie (1937) and three profitable installments of the Broadway Melody series.
 Powell's natural charm and sensational tap technique made her limitations as a singer and actress irrelevant.
-Her "Begin the Beguine" with Fred Astaire in Broadway Melody of 1940may be the best tap duet Hollywood ever filmed.
+Her "Begin the Beguine" with Fred Astaire in Broadway Melody of 1940 is considered by many to be the best tap duet Hollywood ever filmed.
 Powell retired in the 1940s to marry and raise a family, making a brief nightclub comeback in the 1950s.

 More was going on at MGM -- enough to take the world all the way from the Canadian Rockies to somewhere over the rainbow . . .